lukeFalsina/Grab-n-Run/docs/index.rst

 it in your projects give a look at :doc:`tutorial`.

-For a brief explanation on the **issue** of *unsecure dynamic class loading* and on Grab'n Run scope check the :doc:`security` section.
+For a brief explanation on the **issue** of *unsecure dynamic class loading* and on Grab'n Run purpose check the :doc:`security` section.

 A concise **example** of use of the library is provided into a toy Android application here.
 A *full explanation* of this code is